Method Course Selection – Spring 2025

 Overview

 Please read the information on this page carefully before you submit your application.
 If you have any questions about the application process, you can contact us at counselling [at] sam [dot] lu [dot] se (counselling[at]sam[dot]lu[dot]se).
 If you are a Graduate School programme student, you are welcome to contact us at this email address with questions about your study plan and programme/course-specific rules listed below.
-In case you are a student in a program that is not coordinated by Graduate School and have questions about the specific rules that apply to your program, please contact your study advisors at your home department.
+In case you are a student in a programme that is not coordinated by Graduate School and have questions about the specific rules that apply to your programme, please contact your study advisors at your home department.
 Questions regarding course content can be directed to the relevant course coordinator indicated on each course page linked below.

 Programmes that participate